 London undoubtedly remains the focal point of the UK.
 Decked with spectacular skylines entwined with medieval turrets, this eccentric destination tops the charts among the must-visit cities in the world.
-While there is much to explore, there are a few cultural and natural sites one cannot miss out on.
+While there is much to explore, there are a few cultural and natural sites one cannot miss out on any London attraction package.

 1. Palace of Westminster, Westminster Abbey and St. Margaret’s Church (1987)

 Getting here: There are several bus routes which ply to this site.
-Alternatively, Westminster Tube station is the stop if you’re looking to take the tube.
+Alternatively, Westminster Tube station is the stop if you’re looking to take the tube to visit this doyen among World Heritage Sites UK.

 2. The Tower of London (1988)